Calcutta (1947 film): Production

+Development

 Calcutta had frequently been in the news with reports of the war and Paramount decided it would make an ideal setting for a film.
 Production of the movie was announced in late 1944.
 It was based on an original story by Seton Miller who also acted as screenwriter and producer.
+Miller had been under contract to Paramount since 1942.
+Miller later said he devised the basic idea with a friend, Captain Frank "Dude" Higgs, former chief pilot of the China National Avitation Corporation; Higgs later died in a crash near Canton.

-Alan Ladd and William Bendix, who had just appeared in Two Years Before the Mast for Miller, were announced as stars, playing pilots who flew over the "hump" from Calcutta to Chungking.
-Howard da Silva, who had co-starred several times with Ladd, was announced as a co-star but ended up not being cast.
+In December 1944, Alan Ladd and William Bendix, who had just appeared in Two Years Before the Mast for Miller, were announced as stars, playing pilots who flew over the "hump" from Calcutta to Chungking.
+Howard da Silva, who had co-starred several times with Ladd, was announced as a co-star but ended up not being in the final film.
 John Farrow, who had made two films with Ladd, was chosen to direct.

+Herbert Coleman, assistant director, later wrote, "Most of the studios were turning out romanticized tales of what was called, back then, 'flying the hump,' and Paramount joined in.
+Seton I. Miller wrote an original screenplay that had little to do with flying the hump' but was right for a character Alan Ladd had been perfecting for himself."

+The female lead was Gail Russell.
+Coleman, who had not seen her since 1942, wrote "Something had happened to her.
+The blue in her eyes seemed to have faded.
+She was no longer the eager, trusting young schoolgirl I’d met in 1942.
+I could also see that she was completely dominated by Farrow.
+She was too anxious to please him."